 It depends on the event.
-Some small groups have just two to three participants, but a few larger events may have more than 20 people.
+Some small groups have just three to four participants, but a few larger events may have more than 20 people.
 Most events have six to eight participants and two staff members in attendance.

 The Pathways staff to participant ratio is 1:10 for larger group events; however, most events have two staff and six to eight participants.